 › 2020 Annual Report

 80% of pediatric care takes place in the outpatient setting.

-In Greater Lansing, where 70% of the children who rely on the local subspecialty clinics for treatment of serious health illnesses clinics are on Medicaid.
+In Greater Lansing, 70% of the children who rely on the local subspecialty clinics for treatment of serious health illnesses are on Medicaid.
 Poor transportation options contribute to their missing 60% of their medical appointments.

 To address this, well-trained and highly-screened volunteer drivers give rides for: